 Selecting the right scope

-The AM4115-N2UT with a maximum magnification of 220x is the recommended choice for its versatility and ease of use.
-It can be used in any situation, from bedside examinations to patients with severe flexion contractures.
+The AF4115-N2UT and AF4515N-2UT with a maximum magnification of 220x is the recommended choice for its versatility and ease of use.
+If measurements are needed, the AF4515-N2UT offers AMR which allows for more accurate and easier-to-perform measurements.
+Measurements help determine the number of capillaries, whether they are normal, abnormal, dilated, or oversized to identify diseases such as scleroderma.
+Both models can be used in any situation, from bedside examinations to patients with severe flexion contractures.
 The new WF4115-N2UT(W) version offers Wi-Fi wireless connection for added portability.

-Keep in mind the use case for a scope is usually for quick simple examinations, therefore we highly recommend the use of the AM4115N2UT (10x – 220x) as opposed to the higher magnification microscopes unless the high magnification is absolutely necessary.
+Keep in mind the use case for a scope is usually for quick simple examinations, therefore we highly recommend the use of the AF4115N2UT or AF4515-N2UT (both models are 10x – 220x) as opposed to the higher magnification microscopes unless the high magnification is absolutely necessary.
 High magnification use is a lot more involved, requiring absolute stability, and more user patience as the focal plane is much thinner, however, with longer user experience, the high magnification use is possible.

 The most important indications for performing capillaroscopy include differential diagnosis of primary and secondary Raynaud’s phenomenon, as well as the assessment of scleroderma spectrum disorders.
 In systemic sclerosis, capillary abnormalities appear and evolve in a clearly defined sequence called the scleroderma pattern, which correlates with internal organ involvement.